 3. Snake Plant (Sansevieria trifasciata)

 This plant is instantly recognizable by its sharp, pointy leaves, hence the name (funnily enough, it’s also called Mother-in-law’s Tongue!).
-The plant is easy to care for and although it may not be one of the top air-purifying plants, it is still good at filtering out formaldehyde.
+The plant is easy to care for and although it may not be one of the top air-purifying plants, it is still good at filtering out formaldehyde and decreasing mold spores in the air.
 More importantly, as we’ll later see in the case of Aloe Vera, the plant, instead of absorbing, actually releases oxygen in the nighttime.
 Which is why it is a good idea to place the plant somewhere in your bedroom.

 4. Dracaena (Dracaena spp.)